You are in our Global Site

 The eddy current method can measure the thickness of all insulating coatings sprayed on non-magnetic metal substrates (such as aluminum, copper, brass and stainless steel).

-Therefore, the common coating thickness instruments have different measurement functions, by which they can be divided into iron-based coating thickness instruments, aluminum-based coating thickness instruments, and dual-purpose coating thickness instruments.
+Therefore, the common eddy current coating thickness measurement functions are different, by which they can be divided into iron-based coating thickness instruments, aluminum-based coating thickness instruments, and dual-purpose coating thickness instruments.
 Then, according to the form of the probe, they can be divided into one-piece type and split type.